 Chris talks about the process involved in applying for funding, meeting with Government and filing a business plan.

 “The process itself is very easy.
-We produced a business plan and talked to the team at the Department of Economic Development, explained our project and what sort of support we might need.
+We produced a business plan and talked to the team at the Department for Enterprise, explained our project and what sort of support we might need.
 Generally, equipment investment requires a lot of upfront cash.
 Often businesses need support to get them over that initial hurdle.”